 |Controller Configurations||Penta-Core, 8-Channels||Not Specified|

 This is where most of the users tend to change their minds.
-Same can happen here as well.
-Because Samsung 980 Pro is an overkill for the people who has PCIe 3.0 motherboard.
+The same can happen here as well.
+Because Samsung 980 Pro is overkill for the people who have PCIe 3.0 motherboard.
 So, they will never go for it.
 But, the 970 Evo is a good option for any kind of motherboard with enough data read and write speed.
-However, the price difference in not that huge.
+However, the price difference is not that huge.

-I would suggest you to check live prices because they keep changing time to time.
+I would suggest you check live prices because they keep changing from time to time.

 See other related comparisons:

 Yes, Samsung 980 Pro is backward compatible with PCIe 3.0.
 But, if you are planning to use it only on a PCIe 3.0 slot, it is going to be overkill.
 If your computer or laptop just supports PCIe 3.0 NVMe, it is good to buy a cheaper PCIe 3.0 NVMe SSD instead of 980 Pro.

 Yes, Samsung 970 Evo will work on PCIe 4.0 M.2 NVMe port.
 But, the bandwidth will be limited to 3500MB/s.